abatko/alexpass.rb/README.md

 ### Command-line super override

-Overrides everything above.
+Command-line options override everything mentioned above.
 See *Command-line Options* above.

 Examples
 --------

-These examples assume `alexpass.rb` is executable and in a directory in PATH, and the above mentioned *Configuration* section is in effect.
+These examples assume `alexpass.rb` is executable and in a directory in `PATH`, and the above mentioned *Configuration* section is in effect.

     $ alexpass.rb
     nF7zHTNrjtYRmxod